CapPow/bcAudit/README.md

 -If the patterns match, name corrections are made silently.

--If there is an error finding or reading the barcode (multi-sheet specimen) or an error finding the files then the program attempts to initiate a classic "Beep" to warn the user of an error.
+-If there is an error finding or reading the barcode (multi-sheet specimen) or an error finding the files then a dialogue box will prompt the user for input.
+This should accept HID barcode scanner input.

 -Initially distributed as a single .exe window file using pyinstaller.